Policy Name: Goods and Services Procurement

 This policy is intended to create an efficient goods and services procurement process that complies with New York State and local law.

-The President, members of the Board of Trustees, members of the Management Services Department, and Department and Division Heads should be familiar with this policy.
+The President, the College's Board of Trustees, members of Financial Services and Management Services, and Department and Division Heads should be familiar with this policy.

 - New York State General Municipal Law Sections 100-109